Tupac Shakur warrant was for house of gang member who says he witnessed murder

 Davis was one of four people who police say was in the suspect vehicle when Shakur was killed in a drive-by shooting in Las Vegas.
 The alleged shooter, Orlando Anderson, Davis’ nephew, later died in a gang-related killing in Los Angeles.
 Davis, who was investigated by both the LAPD and Las Vegas Metro PD, initially denied involvement in the Tupac killing but later gave police details about the case under a limited non-prosecution agreement.
 More recently, he has openly discussed his presence at the shooting scene in interviews, articles and other media.

-Investigators were also looking for "notes, writings, ledgers, and other handwritten or typed documents concerning television shows, documentaries, YouTube episodes, book manuscripts, and movies concerning the murder of Tupac Shakur," the warrant said.
+Davis, the warrant said, was affiliated with the Southside Compton Crips street gang, the warrant said.

-The search of Davis’ home in Henderson, a city about 15 miles south of Las Vegas, turned up a Pokeball USB Drive, a black iPhone in a black case, a gold iPad with a broken screen, a gold iPad in a pink case and a purple Toshiba laptop, among other items, the warrant said.
+During the search for Davis’ home in Henderson, a city about 15 miles south of Las Vegas, turned up a Pokeball USB Drive, black iPhone in a black case, a gold iPad with a broken screen, a gold iPad in a pink case and a purple Toshiba laptop, among other items, the warrant said.

-Another Toshiba laptop, a Toshiba hard drive, and a HP laptop were also listed in items obtained by investigators.
-The book "Compton Street Legend" — co-authored by Keffe D — a Vibe magazine featuring Tupac, "purported marijuana" and tubs with photographs in it, were also collected, the warrant said.

 On Tuesday, police confirmed in a statement the search warrant was served.